encse/adventofcode-template/README.md

 However I wanted to have a self contained version for myself that I can keep around forever, so I decided to commit the encrypted version of the input files.
-It doesn't violate the copyright since it's just random garbage for everyone else but when I check it out, a plugin called `git-crypt` decrypts all my inputs transparently, so I can work with them uninterrupted.
+It doesn't violate the copyright since it's just random garbage for everyone else but when I check it out, a plugin called `git-crypt` decrypts all my inputs transparently, so that I can work with them uninterrupted.

 On commit the whole process is reversed and the files get encrypted again.